MathePhysics/GriDDE/README.md

   - `Core.py`: Core functions and classes used across the project.
   - `Single_Mod_CorrPlot.py`: Script for plotting correlation of grid cell activity in a single module.
   - `Multi_Mod_CorrPlot.py`: Script for plotting correlation of grid cell activity in multiple modules.
-  - `PaperPlot.py`: Script for generating line plots.
+  - `PaperPlot.py`: Script for generating line plots. (v2 generalises to many neuron counts)
-  - `PaperPlot2.py`: Second iteration of the plotting script (Scatter plot).
+  - `PaperPlot2.py`: Second iteration of the plotting script (Scatter plot). (v2 generalises to many neuron counts)
+- **theoretical_plots/powerspectrum.jl**: Contains Julia code to verify the theoretical arguments for 1D case presented in the paper.